 - The accessory building is located a minimum of one hundred (100) feet from the front property line.

 - Vehicles, Manufactured Housing and Mobile Homes, Shall not be used as storage Buildings, utility Buildings, or other such uses.

 Converting a carport to a screen/glass room:

-A zoning clearance is required; Environmental Health approval is required for a glass room is required if property is serviced by a septic tank.
+A Zoning Permit is required; Environmental Health approval is required for a glass room is required if property is serviced by a septic tank.
 To install glass windows 50 percent or more of the ceiling height of the room must be 7 feet or higher.
 Only vinyl or acrylic windows may be installed if the ceiling height is under 7 feet or less than 50 percent.
 A building permit is required.